guardian/frontend/docs/01-start-here/04-troubleshooting.md

 $ yarn flow stop
 ```

+Next time you push your branch or manually run the Flow checks, a new Flow server will be started.

 ### Global install permissions errors
 The script installs global npm packages without sudo.
 If you get npm permission errors, follow the guide to using npm without sudo [here](https://github.com/sindresorhus/guides/blob/master/npm-global-without-sudo.md).